 ATSILS also gives general legal advice and support.
 You can also contact the ATSILS yourself on the details below:

-If you have any questions or problems with the law you can call the Aboriginal & Torres Strait Islander Legal Service (Qld)
+If you have any questions or problems with the law you can contact the Aboriginal & Torres Strait Islander Legal Service (Qld).

 This page was last updated 14/06/15